-6. CONCLUSION
+6 CONCLUSION

-Motivated by emerging reconfigurable data center networks whose topology can be dynamically optimized toward the workload, we initiated the study of a fundamental problem, online b-matching.
-In particular, we presented competitive on line algorithms which find an optimal trade-off between the benefits and costs of reconfiguring the matching.
-While our main contribution concerns the derived theoretical results (i.e., the competitive online algorithm and the lower bound), we believe that our approach has several interesting practical implications: our algorithm is simple to implement, has a low runtime and, as we have shown, performs fairly well also under different real-world workloads and synthetic traffic traces.
+Motivated by emerging reconfigurable datacenter networks whose topology can be dynamically optimized toward the workload, we initiated the study of a fundamental problem, online b-matching.
+In particular, we presented competitive online algorithms which find an optimal trade-off between the benefits and costs of reconfiguring the matching.
+While our main contribution concerns the derived theoretical results (i.e., the competitive online algorithm and the lower bound), we believe that our approach has several interesting practical implications: in particular, our algorithm is simple to implement, has a low runtime and, as we have shown, performs fairly well also under different real-world workloads and synthetic traffic traces.

 Our work opens several interesting avenues for future research.
-In particular, we have so far focused on deterministic algorithms, and it would be interesting to explore randomized approaches; in fact, our first investigations in this direction indicate that the randomized setting is more challenging, also due to the introduced dependencies, and exploiting the connection to online paging is difficult.
+In particular, we have so far focused on deterministic algorithms, and it would be interesting to explore randomized approaches; in fact, our first investigations in this direction indicate that a similar approach as the one presented in this paper may be challenging to analyze in the randomized setting, due to the introduced dependencies, and we conjecture that the problem is difficult.
 On the practical side, it would be interesting to investigate specific reconfigurable optical technologies as well as specific datacenter topologies (such as Clos topologies) in more details, and tailor our algorithms and develop distributed implementations for an optimal performance in this case study.